-1. General information
+1 General information

-This internship guide describes the general internship procedures for Cultural Geography Group (GEO).
-The internship course guide is meant for staff and students.
+This Course Guide describes the general internship procedures for all chair groups of Wageningen University.
 It includes information about the goal of MSc internships, the necessary procedures before starting and during the internship, as well as the assessment procedure.